hamin/FayeSwift/Readme.md

 ### didSubscribeToChannel

-websocketDidReceiveMessage is called when the client gets a text frame from the connection.
+didSubscribeToChannel is called when the subscribes to a Faye channel.

 ```swift
 func didSubscribeToChannel(channel: String) {